Machine versus Human Attention in Deep Reinforcement Learning Tasks: Introduction

 \section{Introduction}

 Researchers have devoted much effort to understanding deep neural networks (DNNs).
-Since DNNs are partially inspired by the biological nervous systems, researchers have compared these neural networks with human brain and sensory systems by asking two typical types of questions.
-The first one considers representation: How similar are the visual features learned by DNNs and humans when performing the same tasks?
-The second one concerns explainability: How do similarities and differences in these learned features explain DNNs' performance on their tasks?
+Since DNNs are partially inspired by the biological nervous systems, researchers have compared these neural networks with the human brain and sensory systems by asking two typical types of questions.
+The first one considers representation: How similar are the visual representations learned by DNNs and humans when performing the same tasks?
+The second one concerns explainability: How do similarities and differences in the learned representations explain DNNs' performance on their tasks?

-The first question motivates a seminal line of research that compares features learned by DNNs with features learned by brains.
-In computer vision, a linear relation has been found between features learned by convolutional neural networks layers and neural responses of visual cortex~\cite{eickenberg2017seeing,yamins2013hierarchical,yamins2014performance}.
-In language learning, a similar connection has been found between deep language models and cortical areas~\cite{huth2016natural,jain2018incorporating}.
+The first question motivates a seminal line of research that compares representations learned by DNNs with those learned by humans.
+In computer vision, a linear model that uses the feature map activations generated by a trained CNN can accurately predict neural activities in the early visual cortex, indicating that the two systems have learned similar visual representations~\cite{eickenberg2017seeing,yamins2013hierarchical,yamins2014performance}.
+In language learning, a similar connection is found between deep language models and cortical areas~\cite{huth2016natural,jain2018incorporating}.
 However, this type of comparison has just emerged in decision-making research~\cite{merel2019deep,cross2020using}, which motivates us to compare DNNs trained for deep reinforcement learning (RL) tasks with human decision-making.
-In particular, we ask: For a given task, do deep RL agents and humans agree on what visual features are important?
+We ask: Do deep RL agents and humans agree on what visual features are important?
 In other words, do agents pay \emph{attention} to the same visual features as humans do?